sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

   Add a customized javascript which waits for the request to complete as post script and insert it after the case steps that trigger the request.

 Here is the steps:
+1. Post Script function is disable by default and user should enble it in project configuration.
+   - Edit the project
+   - Add **"post_script":true** in Engine Properties.
+   ![][post_script_eanble]

-1. Create Post Custom Command:
+2. Create Post Custom Command:

    Global level: Create a javascript command named `ida_post_script` in **Administration -> Custom Command**.
 Then the post script toggle will shown in the case step edit table.
 And allow all projects of your system to insert post script after UI/JS commands.